interview-eval/interview-eval/README.md

 ## 🖥️ Working Process

 - The interviewer and interviewee engage in a sequential conversation.
-- The evaluation of the interviewee’s responses is also displayed (feedback is not disclosed to the interviewee).
+- The evaluation of the interviewee’s responses(as a feedback agent) is also displayed (feedback is not disclosed to the interviewee).

 ### Interview Process:
 1. The first question is the **Seed Question** (`question1`).